Killings in Southern Kaduna: Grazing reserves in Southern Kaduna

-Arrest of journalists for criticizing the regime
+Arrest of journalists

-On 27 April 2016, a Kaduna-based journalist, Jacob Onjewu Dickson, a reporter for Authentic News Daily, a news website, got arrested.
+On 27 April 2016, a Kaduna-based journalist, Jacob Onjewu Dickson, a reporter for Authentic News Daily, a news website, was arrested.
 He reportedly wrote a report stating that the Kaduna State governor, el-Rufai, was pelted with rocks by youths on a peace-brokering mission.

-On 26 October 2016, a public commentator and former Kaduna State University lecturer, John Danfulani, got arrested over his Facebook post criticizing Nasir el-Rufai's government and detained for 13 days.
+On 26 October 2016, a public commentator and former Kaduna State University lecturer, John Danfulani, was arrested for his Facebook post criticizing Nasir el-Rufai's government and detained for 13 days.

-In July 2017, Luka Binniyat, the SOKAPU spokesman joined the list of journalists to be arrested and detained by the Kaduna State governor, Nasir el-Rufai, for criticizing his approach to handling the attacks in Southern Kaduna.
+In July 2017, Luka Binniyat, the SOKAPU spokesman was also arrested and detained by the Kaduna State governor, Nasir el-Rufai, for criticizing his approach to handling the attacks in Southern Kaduna.
 He spent over 100 days in detention and was released in October 2017.

-On 8 May 2019, another journalist, Stephen Kefas, was arrested by the Police in Port Harcourt, Rivers State, and later transferred to Kaduna based on "orders from above".
-His offense was reposting a post on Facebook made by Sahara Reporters on the kidnap and murder of the Agom Adara, HH Raphael Maiwada Galadima.
+On 8 May 2019, another journalist, Stephen Kefas, was arrested by the police in Port Harcourt, Rivers State, and later transferred to Kaduna based on "orders from above" for reposting a post on Facebook by Sahara Reporters on the kidnap and murder of the Agom Adara, Maiwada Galadima.
 He was remanded in the Kaduna prison.
-There was a protest staged for his release by three groups, with some protesters labeling the act tyrannic.
+There groups held a protest for his release, with some protesters labeling the act tyrannical.

-On 4 November 2021, Luka Binniyat was again arrested in his office in the SOKAPU secretariat in Kaduna, after his report of 28 October 2021, on the US news website, The Epoch Times, again on the Kaduna State government's way of tackling the killings in Southern Kaduna.
+On 4 November 2021, Luka Binniyat was again arrested in his office in the SOKAPU secretariat in Kaduna, after his report of 28 October 2021, on the far-right US website, The Epoch Times, again on the Kaduna State government's way of tackling the killings in Southern Kaduna.
 The Committee to Protect Journalists also urged the Nigerian government to "immediately and unconditionally" release Luka Binniyat and drop all charges against him on November 15, 2021.
-He was, however, released on 3 February 2022.
+He was released on 3 February 2022.

-Other human rights abuses by el-Rufai were listed by the human rights campaigner and lawyer, Prof. Chidi Odinkalu.
+Other human rights abuses by el-Rufai were listed by the human rights campaigner and lawyer, Chidi Odinkalu.